emojicode/emojicode.github.io/src/reference/generics.md

 $generic-argument$-> 🐚 $variable$ $type$
 ```

-Emojicode is, however, actually capable of automatically inferring the generic
+Emojicode is, however, capable of automatically inferring the generic
-arguments for you, so you could just write:
+arguments for you, so we can just write:

 ```
 🐰 list 🍇 a 🔡 ➡️ 🔡
-  🍎 🍪a 🔤!🔤🍪
+  ↩️ 🍪a 🔤!🔤🍪
 🍉
 ```